 Fitting a standard ATX PSU

 The Sun Ultra 45 will fit a standard ATX PSU upto great lengths.
-The issue is though that it will not be flush against the back of the chassis since the original PSU was shorter than the new standard ATX size.
+The issue though, is that it will not be flush against the back of the chassis since the original PSU was shorter than the new standard ATX size.
 There will be a gap.
 This means that you will not be able to screw in the PSU without cutting some of the protruding metal.
 Fixing the PSU in place to stop it from moving around will require improvisation.

 There is a green thumb screw and slider on the bottom of the chassis.
 This is only for the original PSU and will not fit any other.
 They will not obstruct any standard PSU.